Connect With Us on Social Media

 RRCA Road Race of the Year

-In 2006, the RRCA launched the Road Race of the Year to acknowledge events that are all-volunteer-managed, nonprofit races that provide safe, well-designed and enjoyable events that promote grassroots running and the mission of the RRCA.
-General selection criterion includes the event must be organized as a nonrprofit event or hosted by a nonprofit club that is a member of the RRCA.
-The race must be all volunteer run with no contract race director, but the event can contract for chip and finish line services.
+In 2006, the RRCA launched the Road Race of the Year to acknowledge events that are organized as nonprofit races that provide safe, well-designed, and enjoyable events that promote grassroots running and the mission of the RRCA.
+General selection criterion: the event must be organized as a nonrprofit event or hosted by a nonprofit running club that is a member of the RRCA.
+While the race must be governed by a nonprofit Board of Directors, the Board may elect to hire a race director to implement the race plan approved by the Board.
 The event may be any size or distance road race or trail event.
 The race must have no insurance claims for the year.
-Special consideration will be given to events that include the RRCA logo on race materials, and events that have received the RRCA Championship designation for the year.
+Special consideration will be given to events that include the RRCA logo on race materials and events that have received the RRCA Championship designation for the year.
+Road Race of the Year award requires one PDF document uploaded with the nomination that contains photos of finisher medal, t-shirts, website, and how the event incorporated the RRCA name and/or logo into event promotion.

 This award honors and recognizes those who have brought technology into their clubs as a means of communication and done so in an organized, efficient and technological manner.
 The website will be judged by the first impression, layout and graphic design, ease of navigation, use of technology, depth of content, up-to-date information, uniqueness, personality and contribution to the RRCA.
 Awards will be given to small (250 and fewer members) and large (over 250 members) club websites.
 A top Website will be chosen from the two finalists.
 To be considered for this award, the nominated website must be listed on the member clubs page as of December 31st with all club contact information current.
 The website must also have the current RRCA logo with a link to RRCA.org on the homepage.
 Other important selection criterion includes sharing RRCA information by syndicating the RRCA News along with first impression, layout, graphic design, and ease of navigation on the site.
 The board of directors for the running club along with a person to contact for general inquiries and a link to how to join the club must be clearly listed somewhere on the website.
 Additional points can be earned for online membership renewals, event calendars, and easy to find information.
 The highest scoring Large and Small websites are awarded “best club web site” recognition.